 What Can I, As An Investor, Do If I Still Want To Continue?

-Following the COVID-19 outbreak and the CMCO, both buyers and sellers should closely evaluate force majeure clauses in legal agreements.
+Given that Malaysia is still at the early stage of economic recovery from COVID-19, both buyers and sellers should closely evaluate force majeure clauses in legal agreements.

 These clauses are commonly found in contracts that essentially frees both parties from any liability or financial/legal obligation in the event of unforeseeable extreme circumstances, such as the current pandemic.